Joao14m/Snake/README.md

 * Fitting the entire game state into 256 bytes of grid memory while managing several simultaneous timed status effects.
 * Making joystick input feel responsive: raw analog reads are noisy, so calibration, deadzones, and hysteresis all had to work together.
 * Keeping movement speed consistent without `delay()` blocking the render loop, which is what led us to `millis()` based timing.

-## What's next

-* Sound effects and a buzzer for pickups and round end.
-* Support for more players and larger matrices.
-* Firmware serial streaming so the live viewer works out of the box.
-* Additional power ups and selectable game modes.